1 Frobisher Court, Frankston

 We provided our vendor with a complimentary 2 hour session with our home stylist to help him & his family decide what furniture items should stay and what should be moved to storage for the sale campaign.
 To help him keep down his costs, we opted to store the items we removed from the home in the garage, rather than pay for off-site storage.

-We provided some items from our own inventory, such as lamps, bedspreads and cushions to ensure the home would photograph as well as possible, as we did not believe that investing in property styling was necessary to ensure a speedy sale of this property.
+Janice Dunn Estate Agents provided some items from our own inventory, such as lamps, bedspreads and cushions to ensure the home would photograph as well as possible, as we did not believe that investing in property styling was necessary to ensure a speedy sale of this property.
+We are strong believers in professional styling for our properties, however also believe in making the sale process as cost effective for our vendors as possible.

 Our team personally attended the property a day prior to photography to help the vendor set up every room in the home to ensure it would look its best for photography.